New — VoxelMind Bench

 Pricing

 VoxelMind is solo-built.
-Subscribing keeps the AI servers running, the roadmap moving, and the founder slots open — you're not just buying a feature, you're supporting what comes next.
+Bonding keeps the AI servers running, the roadmap moving, and the founder slots open — you're not just buying a feature, you're supporting what comes next.

 $0